Large spots on the child's body. Diseases that cause spots on a child's body

 • hyperemia of the pharynx;

-• swollen lymph nodes.
+• enlarged lymph nodes.

 The rash is an early symptom of rubella.
 Parts of the body are covered with red spots.
 Their diameter is 5-7 mm.
 Exanthema appears on smooth skin.
-The process involves the buttocks, ulnar and popliteal fossae, face, lower back, upper back.
+The process involves the buttocks, elbow and popliteal fossae, face, lower back, and upper back.
 The peculiarity of the rash is that it spreads from top to bottom.
 After 2-3 days, the spots disappear.

-Manifestations of depriving
+Manifestations of deprivation

 • pityriasis;